EMGuyant/inquisitive-nature/_posts/2022-10-24-power-bi-filter-context.md

 The table visual creates filter context, as seen by the total sales amount for each color or row.
 Evaluating `SalesAmount2` occurs by first filtering the `SalesOrderDetail` table by the color, and then evaluating the measure with the filtered table.
 This is then repeated for each product color in the `SalesOrderDetail` table.

 The above example only contained the single product color filter.
 However, as mentioned previously the filter context can contain multiple filters.
 The example table below adds the `ProductType` to the table.
 The addition of this field breaks down the total sales first by color and then by product type.
-For each row the underlying `SalesOrderDetail` table is first filtered by color and product type before evaluating the `SalesAmount2` measure.
-In these examples it is the table visual that is creating the filter context.
+For each row, the underlying `SalesOrderDetail` table is first filtered by color and product type before evaluating the `SalesAmount2` measure.
+In these examples, it is the table visual that is creating the filter context.

 ![Total Sales by Color and Product Type](/assets/img/2022-10-23-power-bi-filter-context/total-sales-product-type-table.png){: .post__img}